Child Development & Education (CDE)

 3 Units (LEC 48-54)

 The course examines current theories and research about typical and atypical developmental patterns of children, birth to 36 months.
-Emphasis is given to physical, cognitive, and social-emotional growth and to childrearing techniques supporting optimal development.
+Emphasis is given to physical, cognitive, and social-emotional growth and to the role of supporting family and relationships in development.
 Students will be required to observe children 0-3 years of age within or outside of licensed care settings.
 Some licensed care settings may require TB and Criminal Record Clearances.

 Prerequisite/Corequisite: CDE-110 (with a grade of C or better).